BlueR00K/Note_Book_PY/OOP/all_method_types.md

 ### Syllabus

-- What is a method? (definition and motivation)
+1. Introduction: What is a method? (definition and motivation)
-- Instance methods
-- Class methods
-- Static methods
+2. Instance methods: syntax, usage, and examples
+3. Class methods: syntax, usage, and examples
+4. Static methods: syntax, usage, and examples
-- Special (dunder) methods
+5. Special (dunder) methods: operator overloading and integration
-- Method resolution and binding
+6. Method resolution and binding (MRO)
-- When to use each method type
+7. When to use each method type
-- Best practices and design patterns
+8. Best practices and design patterns
-- Common pitfalls and anti-patterns
+9. Common pitfalls and anti-patterns
-- Real-world examples and advanced usage
+10. Advanced and practical examples
+11. Summary and key takeaways

 ---